unital/ultimo/docs/source/index.rst

 Ultimo allows you to implement the logic of a micropython application around a collection of asyncio Tasks that consume asynchronous iterators.

-This is compared to the usual synchronous approach of having an infinite loop that mixes together the logic for polling of the ADC and clock.
+This is compared to the usual synchronous approach of having a single main loop that mixes together the logic for all the different activities that your application.

-In addition to the code being simpler, this permits updates to be generated and handled at different rates depending on the needs of the interaction.
-For example, the clock only needs to poll the time occasionally (since it is only displaying hours and minutes) while the potentiometer needs to be checked frequently if it is to be responsive to user interactions.
+In addition to the making the code simpler, this permits updates to be generated and handled at different rates depending on the needs of the activity, so a user interaction, like changing the value of a potentiometer or polling a button can happen in milliseconds, while a clock or temperature display can be updated much less frequently.

 .. toctree::
    :maxdepth: 2